 7. One More Just For Fun: Natural Easter Egg Dye

-Grass clippings produce a fantastic, natural green dye color for Easter eggs, although you will often find that it is considered an organic fabric dye!
+Grass clippings can produce a fantastic, natural green dye color for Easter eggs.
+You will also find out that it is considered an organic fabric dye!
 So save some for next Easter.

 Avoid Burning Your Grass Clippings

-In addition to the incontrovertible fact that the law prohibits open burning of grass clippings or leaves in plenty of states and countries, the incineration of wet grass clippings and green materials creates a thick smoke.
+In addition to the fact that the law prohibits burning of grass clippings or leaves in plenty of states and countries.
+Unfortunately, burning wet grass clippings and green materials creates a thick smoke.